wakaflocka17/lip/lambda/untyped/README.md

 ## Small-step semantics

-Implement the small-step semantics of the language, using the *call-by-value* evaluation strategy:
+The terms of the lambda-calculus can be evaluated according to different strategies, which determine which sub-terms are reduced first.
+The **call-by-value** evaluation strategy is defined by the following rules:
 ```
-v ::= fun x . t
+v ::= fun x . t                 (values)

 t1 -> t1'
 ------------------------------- [E-App1]